Frequently Asked Questions

 Color of the PMU

 The color used plays an important role in removal.
-Pigments with dark undertones (such as black and gray) are generally easier to remove than pigments with red undertones (brown).
+Pigments with a dark undertone (such as black and gray) are generally easier to remove than pigments with a red undertone (brown).
 Red pigments may first oxidize during treatment, which will cause the PMU to darken.
 This dark color will then fade with subsequent treatments.

 Skin type